dotnetdreamer/awesome-samsung-dex/README.md

 * [Getting Started Guide](https://insights.samsung.com/2019/09/10/the-beginners-guide-to-samsung-dex-3/)

 #### How to...
-* Resize keyboard on DeX
+* Resize keyboard in DeX
 * Use VS Code on DeX